cloudmesh/client/docs/source/system.rst

   ssh-keygen

 Follow the instructions and leave the path unchanged.
-Make sure you specify a passpharse.
+Make sure you specify a passphrase.
 It is policy on many compute resources that your key has a passphrase.
 Look at the public key as we will need to upload it to some resources::